Hiring a Process Server FAQ

 - How much does it cost to hire a process server on Long Island?

 , depending on the type of document you need served.
-To compare costs, see our rates and services.
+To compare costs, see our price list.

 - Can a photocopy of my original document be served?

-Serving a copy is standard practice in New York State and around the U.S. The court clerk usually keeps the original signature document and everyone else gets a court stamped copy or photocopy.
+Yes.
+Serving a copy is standard practice in New York State and around the U.S. The court clerk usually keeps the original signature document and everyone else gets a court-stamped copy or photocopy.
 Serving an original is rare in the U.S. but often required with international documents.